4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 ## Rubric for cmps011-pt.s17/pa1

 Sorry about the delay, **pa1** was released on **DAY, DATE**.
 It was out of 80 points, and the average was a **AVERAGE**%.
-You should have received a
+You should have received a grade report email with a breakdown of your score, which should also be reflected on eCommons.
+Below is a description of each section of the grade breakdown.

 ## Grade Breakdown